oconnor663/bao/docs/spec.md

 will hash 16 chunks in parallel per thread.
 That machine supports parallelism degree 768 today.

+A two-level tree also creates a specific problem for multithreading.
+Multithreaded parallelism is "coarse-grained", in that it works best when each thread can execute a long-running task without needing to communicate, because communication between threads is relatively expensive.
+For example, with two threads working on a binary tree, we can split the output approximately in half, with each thread computing a single subtree hash over its half without communicating at all with the other.
+This doesn't work as well with a two-level tree, though, because each thread (or at least each thread besides the first) would need to return a long list of leaf hashes, which would mean allocating memory.
+To avoid storing leaf hashes, the threads could instead work on alternating even and odd leaves, both starting at the beginning of the input.
+That would allow each leaf hash to be incorporated into the root immediately, at the cost of communicating between threads after each leaf, and possibly some smaller unavoidable heap allocations.
+That cost can be amortized over a large leaf size, or over a larger group of leaves, down to a level that's acceptible on a single machine.
+But when the cost of communication is even higher, like in a MapReduce job or some other distributed setting, it becomes a problem again.

 ### Should we fall back to serial hashing for messages above some maximum size?

 **No.** Many tree modes, including some described in the [BLAKE2